 Arguments: Pros & Cons

-- Great head start for beginners;
+- Great for beginners;

-- Excellent response time to controls;
+- Excellent controls response time;

 - Decent flight time;

 - Can perform stunts.

 - Poor battery life;

 - No inscriptions on the remote control;

 - High recharge time.

 Holy Stone Hs170 Drone Remote Control & Set-up for First Flight